 - Special Olympics

 ASD provides students a safe and educational "home away from home" environment after school, too.
 Our dorm rooms are cozy and filled with friends.
-We are well staffed with dedicated, nurturing houseparents experienced in working with deaf children.
+We are well-staffed with dedicated, nurturing houseparents experienced in working with deaf children.
 Health care is provided by a fully licensed nursing staff.

 The goal of the Campus Life Program is to provide students the opportunity to grow into mature, independent young adults with the ability to manage decision-making situations and to assume leadership roles.
-Our Campus Life activities develop their collaborative abilities and strengthen their social skills based on the individual's needs and interest.
+Our Campus Life activities develop their collaborative abilities and strengthen their social skills based on the individual's needs and interests.
 Students have access to a broad range of after-school programs and activities, including athletics, clubs, and field trips.
 We also maintain a tutoring center to provide that extra help that is sometimes needed.